Skip to Content

 Photo by Math tilde

-Her artistic works are characterized by a strong emphasis on storytelling, feminine sensibility, and human connections.
+Her artistic works are characterized by a strong emphasis on storytelling, feminine sensibility, and human connections among other artists.

 Italian contemporary art includes a combination of traditional influences and creative and innovative ideas well-represented in the country’s art movements.